muhammadrauhan/End-to-End-Data-Engineering-Project/README.md

-# End-to-End-Data-Engineering-Project
+# Netflix Data Cleaning and Analysis Project | End to End ELT Project (SQL + Python)

-It's a End to End Data Engineering Project, specifically ELT (Extract, Load, Transform) in which I had used Netflix dataset to clean and analyze the data using SQL and Python.
+An end-to-end Data Engineering project on Netflix dataset implementing ELT (Extract, Load, Transform) using PostgreSQL and Python.
+It focuses on data cleaning, data manipulation, transformation, and analysis to derive meaningful insights.